rky0930/MyTensorflowBenchmark/README.md

-# My Tensorflow Benchmark
+# My Tensorflow Test
-This is My TensorFlow benchmark.
+This is My TensorFlow Test.
-All source code and environment are included in this repo.
+You can reproduce this result using my source code.
-You can make your own benchmark tools and try to reproduce the results.
+All used source code and environment are included in this repo.
-Question/PR/Issues are welcome
+Question/PR/Issues are always welcome
 - [한글](README_korean.md)
 ### Result Screent Shot (2019/06/24)
 <img src="screenshot/Screenshot.png">